As the world becomes increasingly uncertain, Xylem Inc. (XYL) offers stability - The Dwinnex

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
-A recent insider transaction in this stock occurred on Nov 04 when Pine Matthew Francis sold 11,870 shares for $107.12 per share.
-The transaction valued at 1,271,537 led to the insider holds 22,819 shares of the business.
+Also, insider trades can serve as a great indicator of what management thinks about the future direction of a stock’s price.
+A recent insider transaction in this stock occurred on Feb 15 when Yarkadas Hayati sold 2,083 shares for $106.94 per share.
+The transaction valued at 222,756 led to the insider holds 7,473 shares of the business.

 Valuation Measures: